Humbedooh/clc/README.md

 list (both files and sentence contexts) for where the words are either unavoidable or harmless.

 Any new project added will use these defaults unless otherwise specified in the project settings.

+## User accounts
+When `open_server` is set to `false`, only logged-in users may add/edit projects.
+The account file to use is defined in `clc.yaml` under the `acl` section.
+A sample configuration file has been provided in this repo, `users.sample.yaml`.

+The distinction between admin and user is that admins will be able to see the audit logs for the server, whereas normal users will not.
+Only plain logins are currently supported.